 - Chest X-ray.
-An X-ray image helps the doctor view the heart and lungs.
-This can help doctors see if the heart is enlarged and if the lungs have extra fluid.
+A chest X-ray shows the condition of the heart and lungs.
+It can tell if the heart is enlarged and if the lungs have extra fluid.

 - Cardiac catheterization.
 In this test, a thin, flexible tube (catheter) is inserted into a blood vessel at the groin or arm and guided through the blood vessels into the heart.
 Through cardiac catheterization, doctors can diagnose congenital heart defects and determine the function of the heart valves and chambers.

 - Cardiac magnetic resonance imaging (MRI) scan.
 Magnetic fields and radio waves are used to create detailed images of the heart.
 A health care provider might request this test if more information is needed after an echocardiogram.

 - Computerized tomography (CT) scan.
 A series of X-rays create detailed images of the heart.
 It may be done if an echocardiogram didn't provide as much information as needed.

 Ventricular septal defect treatment may include regular health checkups, medications and surgery.
 Many babies born with a small ventricular septal defect (VSD) won't need surgery to close the hole.
 Some small VSDs close on their own.

 If the VSD is small, regular health checkups may be all that's needed.
 Medication may be prescribed to treat any symptoms.

 Babies who have large VSDs or who tire easily during feeding may need extra nutrition to help them grow.
 Some babies may require medication to help treat heart failure symptoms.

 Medications won't repair a ventricular septal defect, but they may be given to treat symptoms or complications.
 The specific medications used depend on the symptoms and their cause.
 Water pills (diuretics) are used to decrease the amount of fluid in the body and reduce the strain on the heart.